Become a Nutrition Coach Program Curriculum

 Whether you are currently planning group lessons, or want to in the future, the most important part is having a plan.
 This lesson covers all the details you need to know when crafting that plan, from identifying your clients’ needs, interviewing and observing the client in their environment, developing an educational program, and setting broad goals and specific objectives.
 Knowing about the client and community you are speaking to will help your message make even more of an impact in their lives and daily routines, and position you as the expert.

-Lesson 4: Counseling a Group
+Lesson 4: Coaching a Group

-Counseling a group may be intimidating, especially if you are new to it or are placed in a new environment with new faces.
+Coaching a group may be intimidating, especially if you are new to it or are placed in a new environment with new faces.
 In this lesson, we’ll teach you how to be the best group facilitator and leader you can be, through active listening, flexibility, humor, and a variety of other techniques.
-After this lesson, you will be more confident in group counseling sessions, even with a difficult client or two, and the group will look forward to your leadership and respect your knowledge and expertise even more.
+After this lesson, you will be more confident in group coaching sessions, even with a difficult client or two, and the group will look forward to your leadership and respect your knowledge and expertise even more.

 MODULE 13: Empowerment, Trust, and Success